apache/nuttx/configs/efm32-g8xx-stk/README.txt

    Default Serial Console
    ----------------------
-   UART0 is configured as the default serial console at 115200 8N1 on pins PE0 and PE1.
+   LEUART0 is configured as the default serial console at 2400 8N1 on pins PD5 and PD4.
+It certainly be possible to go to 4800 baud and the documentation claims that 9600 baud is possible (although I am not sure how).

+   It should also be possible to use UART0 is configured at 115200 8N1 on pins PE0 and PE1.
+However, my attempts to use USART0 were unsuccessful -- I see no activity on PE0 and PE1 and have not yet figured out why that is.

    Communication through the Board Controller
    ------------------------------------------